-Sponsorship opportunities are available.
+Sponsorship opportunities are available at four different levels.
 (See appendix 12).

-- a) Sponsorship is not permitted for teams, unless permission is given by the Ways and Means Director - b) Teams should not approach sponsors for any donations, whether it be financial or product donations without permission by the Ways and Means Director - c) A list of association sponsors can be requested from the Director of Ways - d) Director, Ways and Means will ensure sponsorship commitments are met - e) Director ways and means will follow up with invoices, renewals and sponsorship tracking
+- a) Sponsorship is not permitted for teams, unless special Board Approval is given.
+Approval will be limited and based on special circumstances only. - b) Teams should not approach sponsors for any donations, whether it be financial or product donations. - c) A list of association sponsors can be requested from the Director of Ways and means or found on our web site. - d) Director, Ways and Means will ensure sponsorship commitments are met. - e) Director ways and means will follow up with invoices, renewals and sponsorship tracking.